 How to Improve Organization Skills After Brain Injury

-Better organizing skills can give you a greater sense of control over your life.
-This can help reduce stress and depression, which are both common problems after a brain injury.
+Improved organizational skills may provide a greater sense of control over your life.
+This may reduce stress and depression, which are common problems after a brain injury.

-The following are a few ways to become more organized after TBI.
+The following are ways to become more organized after TBI.

 Create a routine